Shubhamjha31/PDF-Merger/README.md

-# **PDF Merger – Simple & Fast PDF Combining Tool**
+PDF Merger – Simple & Fast PDF Combining Tool
 🚀 A lightweight and user-friendly web application that merges two PDF files into a single document in just a few clicks.
 No complex installations required—just upload, merge, and download!

-## **Features**
+Features
 ✅ Merge two PDFs seamlessly
 ✅ Fast and secure processing
 ✅ Simple and intuitive UI
 ✅ Free to use, no sign-up required

-## **Tech Stack**
-🔹 **Frontend:** EJS, CSS, JavaScript
-🔹 **Backend:** Node.js, Express.js
-🔹 **PDF Processing:** pdf-lib (or any other library you used)

-## **How It Works**
+How It Works
-1. Upload two PDF files
+Upload two PDF files
-2. Click the "Merge" button
+Click the "Merge" button
-3. Download your merged PDF instantly
+Download your merged PDF instantly

-## **Contributions & Feedback**
+Tech Stack
+🔹 Frontend: EJS, CSS, JavaScript
+🔹 Backend: Node.js, Express.js
+🔹 PDF Processing: pdf-merger-js

+Live Demo
+🌐 Try it here: PDF Merger

+Contributions & Feedback
 Feel free to contribute, suggest improvements, or report any issues!